How to keep your vacant property for sale safe

 Now, you’re talking.
 With an abundance of options for DIY home security systems and considering how cost-effective they are, this is an excellent way to protect your unoccupied home until it sells.

 Even the more technologically advanced DIY home security systems are easy to install.
-Whether wired or wireless, the installation process requires little time, effort, or skill.
+Whether wired or wireless, installation requires little time, effort, or skill.
 Depending on what you choose, you can protect the inside, outside, or both the inside and outside of the home.

 Then, there’s the monitoring part of DIY home security systems.
 With this, you and a security company can monitor the residence.
 So, you have two sets of eyes watching over your unoccupied home.
 Many security companies offer monitoring at no charge or for a nominal fee.